 - Don’t always expect your socially anxious middle schooler to coordinate events on their own.
 Invite a family over to dinner to facilitate some low-stress socializing.

-- Encourage downtime for introverts who need to recharge after school.
+- Do encourage downtime for introverts who need to recharge after school.
 They may do better with fewer extracurricular activities than an extrovert who craves more company and external stimulation.

-- Support use of social media to network with friends (but as a supplement to in-person socializing, not a replacement).
+- Do support use of social media to network with friends (but as a supplement to in-person socializing, not a replacement).

-- Offer to stay (out of sight, of course!) at a party and chat with the host parents while your shy or socially anxious tween settles in.
+- Do offer to stay (out of sight, of course!) at a party and chat with the host parents while your shy or socially anxious tween settles in.

-- Work with teachers to increase class participation.
+- Do work with teachers to increase class participation.
 Perhaps ask them not to call on your shy student for the first month and then slowly raise expectations.